knowmatic hobby lab

 Infraless AI at scale

 Transformer models you embed in your app to make smarter routing decisions for your agentic experience.
-Classify prompts, estimate reasoning effort, and detect code languages, entirely client-side.
+Classify prompts, estimate reasoning effort, and detect code languages, small enough to run anywhere with negligible overhead.

 This is not a routing service.
 These are tiny models you drop into your own stack so your agent can decide which LLM to call, how much thinking budget to set, and what context to inject, before the API request.